 These criteria may change in the future as our understanding of exoplanets improves.
 If you find an error or have an update on the parameter values on our site, please submit a Helpdesk ticket.
 We will confirm and update our values accordingly.

 Occasionally, we will remove an object from the archive when its status changes.
-A list of these objects are documented on the Targets Removed from the Archive page.
+A list of these objects is given on the Targets Removed from the Archive page.